Q: How much does a tiny house cost?

 Q: Where can I park or build a tiny house?

 Most people park their mobile tiny homes on their own property or at friend or relative’s place.
 Some folks travel and move around from place to place.
-Jonathan built a Tumbleweed Fencl and is moving from campground to campground.
-Sam built a tiny adobe in New Mexico and kept it tiny to avoid building codes.
+RV trailer parks may be an option too, especially if the tiny home has RV or conventional plumbing.

 Q: Are tiny houses legal?

 It depends where you are and how you use it.
-Some communities have few building restrictions, yes even today, and are very friendly to alternative housing solutions.
-Other places has rules coming out their ears plus oodles of uptight neighbors.
-A great ebook for finding states with few codes is available called No Building Codes.
+Some communities have few building restrictions and are very friendly to alternative housing solutions.
+Other places have rules coming out their ears plus oodles of uptight neighbors that don’t want people living in their neighbor’s backyard.

 Q: Do I need building permits to build a tiny house?

-If a tiny house fits the definition of a shed it may not need permits.
-It’s always best to check with your local planning department before building anything, and look for the loopholes.
+If a tiny house fits the definition of a shed it may not need permits, although it also may not be legal to use as a dwelling.
+It’s always best to check with your local planning department before building anything, look for the loopholes and know your local laws.

 Q: What kind of toilets do people install in a tiny houses?